arunmano121/housing/README_mortgage_calculator.md

   or 15 years, etc.
 * HOA/Mello-Roos: Monthly HOA and Mello-Roos.
 Typically, varies between $0 for older properties to as much as $1000 for newer properties and communities.
+* Maintenance: Monthly maintenance charges.
+Typically, varies between $350 to
+  $1000 for older properties, to as little as $0 for newer properties.
 * Annual interest rate: Specify the annual interest rate for your mortagage.
   Varies between 2%-15%.
 * Property tax percentage: Property tax rate determines the monthly property